Hongwu Emperor: Defeat of Zhang Shicheng and establishment of the Ming dynasty (1364–1368)

-Unification of China
+Southern campaigns and northern expeditions (1367–1382)

 In the autumn of 1367, Zhu's troops launched an attack against Fang Guozhen.
 By December of that year, they had successfully taken control of the entire coast.
 In November 1367, Hu Mei's army, along with the fleets of Tang He and Liao Yongzhong, began their journey south.
-By February 1368, they had easily conquered Fujian, and by April 1368, they had also taken control of Guangdong.
-In July 1368, with the reinforcement of Yang Jing's army from Huguang, Guangxi province was also occupied.
+They had easily conquered Fujian by February 1368 and taken control of Guangdong by April.
+With reinforcements from Yang Jing's army in Huguang, Guangxi was brought under Ming control by July 1368.